 Due 10 days before the general election or special election.
 This report covers the period from the last previously filed report to five days before the current report is due.

 |Post-general report – Thursday, December 5, 2019

 Due 30 days after a general or special election.
 This report covers the period from the last previously filed report to five days before the current report is due.

 An annual report is due on January 31 of each year following the year when the initial report is filed.
 This report covers the period from the last previously filed report through December 31, 2019.

 A candidate or committee may file a final report once all debts are paid and all assets in excess of $100 in the aggregate are disposed of.
 Filing a final report ends campaign reporting activity, but a new initial report must be filed if the candidate or committee raises or spends more than $750 after this point.

 |Tax Filing Requirements

-An IRS Fact Sheet of Tax Filing Requirements for Political Organizations can be found HERE.
+The IRS Fact Sheet of Tax Filing Requirements for Political Organizations Opens a New Window. outlines tax filing requirements for political organizations.
 For more information contact the IRS or your tax accountant.